-Frederick County agriculture will evolve in a way that is likely to be more intensive.
-Ultimately, this will require less acreage than traditional farming activities, while increasing the income from operations.
+Frederick County agriculture will evolve in a way that is likely to be more intensive and by necessity more diverse.
+Ultimately, While this will require less acreage than traditional farming activities, while increasing the income from activities it is expected that income from agricultural operations will increase.
 It will also continue a trend of diversifying into related enterprises that support the land base, such as new value added products, new processes, new retail opportunities, and agritourism.
 Agriculture will also change to take advantage of the technical results of research and development.
+As such the county should focus on implementing policies that seek to prioritize the protection of these rural areas as well as streamline the process for approving the diversified land uses as described within this section.
+Reduction in permit fees and taxes generated from these new opportunities should be considered as well.